How many oceans are there in the world

 The Pacific Ocean is the deepest ocean in the world, thanks to its active tectonic activity.
 Movements of Earth’s crustal plates create deep ocean trenches, and the Mariana Trench is the deepest of them all.

-Located in the western Pacific, the Mariana Trench reaches a staggering depth of about 11,034 meters (36,201 feet) at its lowest point, known as Challenger Deep.
+Located in the western Pacific, the Mariana Trench reaches a staggering depth of about 11,034 meters (36,201 feet) at its lowest point, Challenger Deep.
 This spot was first measured in 1875 by the HMS Challenger expedition.

 In 1960, Jacques Piccard and Don Walsh became the first to reach the bottom in the submersible Trieste.
 In 2012, filmmaker James Cameron completed a historic solo dive to the same depth.